-- (3) This bill would require a community college district or community college, by July 1, 2023, to place and enroll all new and continuing United States high school graduate students and those who have completed a GED into GED, who plan to pursue a certificate, degree, or transfer program offered by a California community college, to be directly placed into, and, when beginning coursework in English or mathematics, enrolled in, transfer-level English andmathematics, with specified exceptions for mathematics placement.
-The mathematics, as provided.
-By July 1, 2023, the bill would prohibit a community college district or community college from using specified factors as justification for placing a student in a pretransfer level course.
-The - (4) This bill would require the Chancellor's Office of the California Community-Colleges to create a Transfer Level Gateway Completion Dashboard by July 2023.
-The bill would require the dashboard to be updated annually and to contain specified data.
-Colleges, beginning July 1, 2023, to make available on its internet website a dashboard containing multiyear data, beginning from 2015, and updated annually, containing data submitted to the chancellor's office by community colleges on student progression and completion of transfer-level English, mathematics, and English-as-a-second-language courses, disaggregated by college and subgroup, as provided.
-The bill would require, beginning September 1, 2023, December 1, 2024, and annually thereafter, the chancellor's office to provide a report to the Legislature with data from the dashboard, as specified.
+- (3) This bill would require all new and continuing United States high school graduate students and those who have completed a GED, been issued a high school equivalency certificate, who plan to pursue a certificate, degree, or transfer program offered by a California community college, to be directly placed into, and, when beginning coursework in English or mathematics, enrolled in, transfer-level English and mathematics, as provided.
+By July 1, 2023, the bill would prohibit a community college district or community college from using specified factors as justification for placing a student in a pretransfer level pretransfer-level course. - (4) This bill would require the Chancellor's Office of the Chancellor of the California Community Colleges, beginning July 1, 2023, to make available on its internet website a dashboard containing multiyear data, beginning from 2015, and updated annually, containing data submitted to the chancellor's office by community colleges on student progression and completion of transfer-level English, mathematics, and English-as-a-second-language courses, disaggregated by college and subgroup, as provided.
+The bill would require, beginning December 1, 2024, and annually thereafter, the chancellor's office to provide a report to the Legislature with data from the dashboard, as specified.